MetaSys-LISBP/PhysioFit/docs/faq.rst

 The quality of the fit can be evaluated based on:

-    * the plots of experimental vs simulated data for the best fit, which should be as close as possible.
+    * the plots of experimental vs simulated data for the best fit, which should be as close as possible,
     * the χ² statistical test results given in the log file (see below for help on interpreting the results).

 .. seealso:: :ref:`chi2 test` and :ref:`bad fit`